hartleylabnyu/reward_memories_influence_learning/README.md

 The analysis code is stored in the <b><i>scripts</i></b> directory:

+### MotER_Learning_PlotFormatting.R

-<b>MotER_Learning_PlotFormatting.R</b> includes common plotting variables; this script gets called by the .Rmd file below.
+includes common plotting variables; this script gets called by the .Rmd file below.

 <b>MotER_Learning.Rmd</b> reproduces the data visualizations and analyses; this script relies on the .R file above, creates the .html file below, and calls .rda objects from their subdirectory.